fledge-iot/fledge/docs/securing_fledge.rst

 Changing Your Password
 ----------------------

-The top status bar of the Fledge GUI now contains the user name on the right-hand side and a pull down arrow, selectign this arrow gives a numebr of options including one labelled *Profile*.
+The top status bar of the Fledge GUI now contains the user name on the right-hand side and a pull down arrow, selecting this arrow gives a number of options including one labeled *Profile*.

 +-----------------+
 | |user_pulldown| |